Advertisement

 How to retrain for a new job when you’re over 50

-It is never too late to start again and retrain for a new industry.
-Claire Ladkin was inspired by a jar of lemon curd to found a tech start-up at the age of 58, bang in the middle of the pandemic.
+Claire Ladkin is one entrepreneur who proves it’s never too late to start again and retrain for a new industry.
+At 58, she was inspired by a jar of lemon curd to found a tech start-up, bang in the middle of the pandemic.

 When she turned 50 she felt like she had been “sitting on her hands” for years.
 Before she had children she had a career in advertising, but with her three daughters reaching adulthood, she decided to switch to working in an area she loved.